The Details That Make CLI Tools Feel Professional

 t.cursor++

 }The buffer holds a single PUA rune per paste.
 Rendering replaces PUA runes with a dimmed [Text 1] placeholder.
-On submit, resolve() walks the buffer and replaces each PUA rune with its stored content.
+On submit, resolve() walks the buffer and swaps each PUA rune for its stored content.
 Cursor navigation treats each placeholder as one unit.

 2. A Scripting Language for Terminal Screenshots